-The Knoevenagel condensation of aldehydes with active methylene compounds is an important and widely employed method for carboncarbon bond formation in organic synthesis.^[1] The versatile Knoevenagel reaction has numerous applications in the elegant synthesis of fine chemicals,^[2] hetero Diels-Alder reaction,^[3] and in synthesis of carbocyclic as well as heterocyclic compounds of biological significance.^[4] The reaction is usually catalyzed by bases such as amines or their ammonium salts, ammonia, and sodium ethoxide in organic solvents.^[5] Lewis acids,^[6] zeolites,^[7] and heterogenous catalysts^[8] have also been employed to catalyze the reaction.
+The Knoevenagel condensation of aldehydes with active methylene compounds is an important and widely employed method for carboncarbon bond formation in organic synthesis.^[1] The versatile Knoevenagel reaction has numerous applications in the elegant synthesis of fine chemicals,^[2] in the hetero Diels-Alder reaction,^[3] and in synthesis of carbocyclic and heterocyclic compounds of biological significance.^[4] The reaction is usually catalyzed by bases such as amines or their ammonium salts, ammonia, and sodium ethoxide in organic solvents.^[5] Lewis acids,^[6] zeolites.^[7] and heterogenous catalysts^[8] have also been employed to catalyze the reaction.
 Recently, the solvent-free Knoevenagel condensation on solid support promoted by infrared,^[9] ultrasound,^[10] or microwave irradiation^[11] and also in support-free stoichiometric molten condition^[12] has been a matter of interest.
-However, most of the reported procedures were carried out in organic solvents with notable amounts of waste.
-It should be emphasized that most of solvent-free methods still require organic solvents during workup, and this is so for the catalyst free Knoevenagel reaction in water.^[13] Kaupp et al.^[14] reported a green method for the Knoevenagel condensation by molten catalyst and in the absence of solvent.
-However, high reaction temperature (150-170°C) and long reaction time were required for a complete reaction.
+However, most of the reported procedures were carried out in organic solvents with a notable amount of waste.
+It should be emphasized that most solvent-free methods still require organic solvents during workup, and this is so for the catalyst-free Knoevenagel reaction in water.^[13] Kaupp et al.^[14] reported a green method for the Knoevenagel condensation by the molten catalyst and in the absence of solvent.
+Yet high reaction temperatures (150-170°C) and long reaction times were required for a complete reaction.
 There are also some new catalysts such as TPP (triphenylphosphane),^[15] urea,^[16] ionic liquids,^[17] and TBAH (tetrabutylammonium hydroxide)^[18] that were used for the Knoevenagel condensation.

-Today, in the development of new syntheses, ecological points of view must also be taken into account.
-In this process, the solvents are especially important, as they are generally used in large quantities.
+Nowadays, in the development of a new synthesis, ecological points of view must also be taken into account.
+In this process the solvents are especially important, because they are generally used in large quantities.
 Many organic solvents are ecologically harmful, and their use should therefore be minimized as far as possible or even avoided altogether.
-One ideal alternative under investigation as solvent for organic reactions is water;^[19] many biochemical processes occur in the presence of water, and the diversity of the in vivo reactions has prompted chemists to rediscover the potential of water as a solvent.
-Some efforts have been made to perform the Knoevenagel condensation in an aqueous medium as well as in the absence of organic solvents.^[20]
+One ideal alternative under investigation as solvent for organic reactions is water^[19]; many biochemical processes occur in the presence of water, and the diversity of the in vivo reactions has prompted chemists to rediscover the potential of water as a solvent.
+Some efforts have been made to perform the Knoevenagel condensation in aqueous medium as well as in the absence of organic solvents.
+(Scheme 1)^[20]